 To get around, you have two choices: bicycles or carriages.

-It’s also what you get when you book a private carriage tour to show you around this historic island that’s primarily a summer playground for those seeking a slower-paced journey back in time – without sacrificing the creature comforts of WIFI, heat, electricity, gourmet food and fudge ….
+A horse-drawn buggie is what you get when you book a private carriage tour to show you around this historic island that’s primarily a summer playground for those seeking a slower-paced journey back in time – without sacrificing the creature comforts of WIFI, heat, electricity, gourmet food and fudge ….
 Mackinac Island is known for fudge.

 ‘Downtown,’ essentially Main and Market Streets, Mackinac looks like the film set of a wild west movie but with draft horses pulling multi-seat carts (the $5 shuttle from the ferry terminal to hotels) and no gun-wielding cowboys.

 Victorian style carriages pull up in the u-shaped driveway (no need for parking lots) in front of hotels like the Mission Point Resort and individuals who’ve booked private tours around the island – like me – climb aboard.

 I owe my tour today to the efforts of my driver Logan, and a Percheron/Standardbred team named Sonny and May.
 “I can’t tell you a lot about Sonny and May,” Logan tells me.
 “They are not the team I usually use.
 But I do know a lot about my usual team.
 That’s what I like best about working with the horses, taking care of them in the stables and paddocks.

 “The horses are very well taken care of,” he assures me, including one of the many stable and carriage barns on our tour – not something he usually does.